What do we do when our home is on fire?

 We're not being held back by a lack of solutions -- there are plenty existing and more being developed.
 We're hostage to a lack of political will and imagination.
 Wake up humanity!
 All that money and power won't mean anything if we destroy our only home.

 David Suzuki is a scientist, broadcaster, author and co-founder of the David Suzuki Foundation.
-Written with contributions from David Suzuki Foundation Senior Editor and Writer Ian Hanington.
+Written with contributions from David Suzuki Foundation senior editor and writer Ian Hanington.
 Learn more at davidsuzuki.org.

 Image: Project LM/Flickr